Nonlinear Regression with Residuals: Causal Estimation with Time-varying Treatments and Covariates: Numerical experiments

 \subsubsection{Evaluating efficiency}

-Continuing with this setting, we next investigate the efficiency of orthogonalized regression compared to fitting a MSM with IPW; see~\citet{vanderWal2011} for more details of the latter approach.
+Continuing with this setting, we next investigate the efficiency of nonlinear regression with residuals compared to fitting a MSM with IPW; see~\citet{vanderWal2011} for more details of the latter approach.
 We consider two cases.
 In the first case, we have high overlap: $A_t$ is independent of $X_{t-1}$, so the propensity score is always the same.
 In the second case, we have poor overlap: $A_t$ is equal to the sign of $X_{t-1}$ with probability 95\%.
 In this case, the IPW weights are more extreme.
 Lastly, we vary the strength of the effect from $U$ to $X_t$ as a control parameter.

 We report the results in the right panel of Figure~\ref{fig:linear_nongaussian_exp}.
-We find that as the effect from $U$ to $X_t$ increases in strength, orthogonalized regression outperforms IPW by a larger margin.
-This makes sense; orthogonalized regression is able to regress out the variation from $X_t$ (and by extension, part of $U$), but IPW is not able to regress this out.
-Thus, for larger effects from $U$ to $X_t$, orthogonalized regression will have correspondingly more precise estimates.
+We find that as the effect from $U$ to $X_t$ increases in strength, nonlinear regression with residuals outperforms IPW by a larger margin.
+This makes sense; nonlinear regression with residuals is able to regress out the variation from $X_t$ (and by extension, part of $U$), but IPW is not able to regress this out.
+Thus, for larger effects from $U$ to $X_t$, nonlinear regression with residuals will have correspondingly more precise estimates.
 Secondly, the performance of IPW is worse when there is less overlap.
 This is a well-known problem with IPW; when there is poor overlap the weights become extreme, leading to a small effective sample size and less efficiency.
 We emphasize that the overlap in this case is not implausible; at each step any treatment assignment can be seen with probability at least 5\%.
 Nonetheless, IPW has poor relative efficiency.